 As for gas grills, the temperature is sufficient for most types of grilling, although it’s much lower than what infrared grills can provide.

 In a gas grill, the temperature would be highest at the burners.
 However, please know that it’s not likely for you to find a gas grill that can get past 600°F in maximum temperature.
+Read more on our guide on the right temperature to grill steak on a gas grill.

 In the heat source aspect, infrared and gas burners are similar.
 They both use gas to power up the equipment.
 There are propane options and natural gas options in the market.